ryan4yin/nixos-and-flakes-book/docs/nixos-with-flakes/update-the-system.md

 # Apply the updates
 sudo nixos-rebuild switch --flake .

+# Or to update flake.lock & apply with one command (i.e. same as running "nix flake update" before)
+sudo nixos-rebuild switch --recreate-lock-file --flake .
 ```

 Occasionally, you may encounter a "sha256 mismatch" error when running